Anthony-T-N/Ultra_Splunk_Development/Splunk_Development_Notes.md

     - Overrides Time Ranger Picker (GUI) settings.
     - `@<timeUnit>` | Always rounds/snaps to beginning of timeUnit (s,m,h,d,w,w[0-6],mon,q,y).
     - Query can be copied to either search or advance time range picker.

+- Default Time Fields
+    - Timestamps within raw data is extracted and used to generate default date_* fields & time fields.
+    - Time field fallbacks to index time when no timestamp exist in raw data.

+- bin Command
+    - `| bin _time [span=<int> OR <timescale>] [as <newfield>]`
+    - Organise groupings of events based on time (BIN 1 = 1:00AM to 1:59AM, BIN 2 = 21:00AM to 2:59AM). span adjust size of bin/bucket.
+    - Chunking a number of actions occuring every 5mins or per day.

 ## Search Under the Hood
 Data Storage | Crafting efficient searches | Troubleshooting commands